 The Associate Degree in Nursing (ADN) program is an intensive, two-year academic program that includes classroom, skills laboratory and clinical experience in various healthcare agencies.
-The student is awarded an Associate in Applied Science degree upon completion of the program and may apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Upon successful completion of the program, the graduate is eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Upon successful completion of the NCLEX-RN, the graduate may apply for RN licensure.
 Completion of the ADN program does not guarantee RN licensure.
-The Department of Financial and Professional Regulation (IDFPR) may refuse to issue a license if a candidate has a criminal history.
-Please consult with the director of ADN program to avoid license application hindrances.

-The program is approved by the Illinois Department of Financial and Professional Regulation and accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326; Phone: 404-975-5000, Fax: 404-975-5020.
+The program is approved by the Illinois Department of Financial and Professional Regulation (IDFPR) and fully accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326; Phone: 404-975-5000, Fax: 404-975-5020.